near/NEPs/text/0000-near-shell.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+This NEP will jump straight into the concepts necessary to understand the components needed in `near-shell`, and generally an extensible CLI tool.
+Unlike other NEPs, the guide-level and reference-level explanations are combined.
+There is nothing overly technical in the following sections, but more conceptual in nature.
+With that, the discussion begins by separating the three types of stored information needed for a successful, long-term `near-shell`.

 ## Settings, config, and key management

 Shell-experience **settings**, connection **configuration**, and **key management** are the three types of stored data necessary for developers to reliably build and deploy projects.